Mont St Hilaire

 See Regsitration and Fees page for full details

 This is a fall term field course that makes use of the old-growth and successional forest, lake and stream habitats at the Gault Nature Reserve in Mont Saint-Hilaire, Quebec (http://www.mcgill.ca/gault/).
 Staff and students live at the field station for two weeks at the end of August.
-The dates for 2014 are from Sunday afternoon, August 17th through Friday lunch, August 29th (tentative).
-Four professors and two TAs are involved in teaching the course.
+The dates for 2015 are from Sunday afternoon, August 23rd through Thursday, September 3rd.
+Three professors and a TA are involved in teaching the course.
 In general the professors represent a mix of experience and interests in ecology and animal behaviour, and in terrestrial and aquatic systems.